-- There are two main components of the data environment, from the perspective of static analyses: (i) stack, and (ii) heap. - In IMOP, we term each element of these abstract components as Cell. - A stack-cell corresponding to a scalar is denoted by its Symbol. - For each aggregate stack-cell, IMOP uses a field-insensitive abstraction, FieldCell. - For each syntactic heap-allocation site, we model a single HeapCell. - For efficiency, IMOP also maintains a single fixed GenericCell, which is used to model the universal set of cells.
+There are two main components of the data environment, from the perspective of static analyses: (i) stack, and (ii) heap.

+In IMOP, we term each element of these abstract components as Cell.

+- A stack-cell corresponding to a scalar is denoted by its Symbol. - For each syntactic heap-allocation site, we model a single HeapCell.

+For efficiency, IMOP also maintains a single fixed GenericCell, which is used to model the universal set of cells.